Mayors Can Solve Homelessness

 - Access critical information available from HUD on your City’s annual statistical data, grant awards, and key agency contacts from your local Continuum of Care.

-- Access critical information from the Veterans Administration including Veteran-specific data, grant awards, and key contacts from your Veterans Service Network and related programs such as the Social Support for Veterans and Families (SSVF), HUD-VASH, and Veterans Justice Outreach.
+- Access critical information from the Department of Veterans Affairs including Veteran-specific data, grant awards, and key contacts from your Veterans Integrated Service Network and related programs such as the Supportive Services for Veteran Families (SSVF), HUD-VASH, and Veterans Justice Outreach.

 - Encourage your partners to engage landlords to make rental units available to people with federal rental assistance who cannot find housing.